 13. Select the check box to Combine sections for gradebook to combine multiple different sections into the same gradebook as a way for teachers to enter grades for several sections all at once.

-If you decide to combine sections for a teacher's gradebook, be aware that if sections are ungrouped after grades have been entered, teachers may lose grades previously entered.
+If you decide to combine sections for your Gradebook, be aware that if sections are ungrouped after grades have been entered, you may lose grades previously entered.
 See the warning below that displays when Combine sections for gradebook is selected.

 a.
 Teacher gradebooks can be combined By period or by Custom Groups.